-Another exciting battle off the coast of the Azores was with the “Madre de Deus“ (Mother of God) Portuguese ship, renowned for her fabulous cargo, which stoked the English appetite for trade with the Far East, which was then a Portuguese monopoly.
-As the ship was sailing past the northern part of the Azores off the coast of Corvo and Flores there was an English pirate ship waiting for a Spanish cargo ship that was returning from the new world to rob.
-The sailors saw the Portuguese flag and a treaty had been in place with Portugal and England, however, they attacked anyway.
-They ended up taking control of the ship bringing it back to the Port in England in Portsmouth.
-At this time England was not a maritime power in the East.
+Another exciting battle off the coast of the Azores was with the “Madre de Deus“ (Mother of God) Portuguese ship, renowned for her fabulous cargo, which stoked the English appetite for trade with the Far East was then a Portuguese monopoly.
+As the ship was sailing past the northern part of the Azores off the coast of Corvo and Flores, an English pirate ship was waiting for a Spanish cargo ship returning from the new world to rob.
+The sailors saw the Portuguese flag, and a treaty had been in place with Portugal and England.
+However, they attacked anyway.
+They ended up taking control of the ship, bringing it back to the Port in England in Portsmouth.
+At this time, England was not a maritime power in the East.
 The vast wealth and items onboard the ship shocked the English merchants and royals.
-The amount of wealth in the East and exotic spices were not common knowledge in England at the time and began the desire for international expansion.
+The amount of wealth in the East and exotic spices was not common knowledge in England and began international expansion.
 Among these riches were chests filled with jewels and pearls, gold and silver coins, ambergris, rolls of the highest-quality cloth, fine tapestries, 425 tons of pepper, 45 tons of cloves, 35 tons of cinnamon, 3 tons of mace, and 3 of nutmeg, 2.5 tons of benjamin (a highly aromatic balsamic resin used for perfumes and medicines), 25 tons of cochineal and 15 tons of ebony.
-When the shipped docked in port, there was a lot of looting and chaos which occurred for 2 days, until order was restored by the ship captain.
-As this was the biggest cargo ship at the time to dock in the port, everyone came to observe this monster-size ship.
-An inventory was taken of the goods on board with the report produced mentioning that Queen Elizabeth I is quoted as saying “Gods great favor towards our nation, who by putting this purchase into our hands hath manifestly discovered those secret trades & Indian riches, which hitherto lay strangely hidden, and cunningly concealed from us”.
+When the ship docked in port, there was a lot of looting and chaos for two days, until the ship captain restored order.
+As this was a giant cargo ship to dock in the port, everyone observed this monster-size ship.
+An inventory was taken of the goods on board with the report produced mentioning that Queen Elizabeth I is quoted as saying, “Gods great favor towards our nation, who by putting this purchase into our hands hath manifestly discovered those secret trades & Indian riches, which hitherto lay strangely hidden, and cunningly concealed from us.”